Emperor Kanmu: Legacy

-In 2001, Japan's emperor Akihito told reporters "I, on my part, feel a certain kinship with Korea, given the fact that it is recorded in the Chronicles of Japan that the mother of Emperor Kammu was one of the descendant of King Muryong of Baekje."
-It was the first time that a Japanese emperor publicly referred to Korean blood in the imperial line.
+In 2001, Japan's emperor Akihito told reporters "I, on my part, feel a certain kinship with Korea", given the fact that it is recorded in the Chronicles of Japan that the Emperor Kammu's mother was one of the descendant of King Muryong of Baekje (462–523).
+It was the first time that a Japanese emperor publicly referred to any Korean ancestry in the imperial line.
 According to the Shoku Nihongi, Emperor Kammu's mother, Takano no Niigasa (720–90), is a descendant of Prince Junda, son of Muryeong, who died in Japan in 513 (Nihon Shoki, Chapter 17).